-ChatGPT is great until you realize every prompt you send is stored on someone else's servers, your conversations feed into training data, and your API bill grows with every request.
+ChatGPT works well until you remember that every prompt you send sits on someone else's servers, your conversations feed into training data, and your API bill climbs with every request.

-Open WebUI + Ollama gives you the same experience — a polished chat interface with multiple AI models — running entirely on your own server.
+Open WebUI and Ollama give you the same experience, a polished chat interface with multiple AI models, running entirely on your own server.
 No API costs, no data leaving your network, no rate limits.

 Open WebUI is the interface (129k+ stars on GitHub).
 Ollama is the engine that runs the models.
-Together, they deploy in 5 minutes with Docker Compose, and the result feels like a real product — not a side project.
+Together they deploy in 5 minutes with Docker Compose, and the result feels like a real product, not a weekend hack.

-This guide walks you through the complete setup on a Linux server.
+This guide walks through the complete setup on a Linux server.

 bash